vikas-bandaru/Path-To-Java-Mastery/README.md

 ## Acknowledgments

 - Thanks to all the contributors who have helped grow and improve this repository.
-- Special thanks to Robin for his support and resources.
+- Special thanks to [my friends] for their support and resources.

 Start your Java learning journey today and see how far you can go!